-Pick the type of gravel you want, taking into consideration its appearance and how it might look with the rest of your landscaping features.
-Gravel and stone suitable for walkways comes in many colors and sizes.
+Pick the type of gravel or rock you want, taking into consideration its appearance and how it might look with the rest of your landscaping features.
+Gravel and rock suitable for walkways come in many colors and sizes.
 Keep in mind that smaller gravel pieces, such as pea gravel or river pebbles, are easier and more comfortable to walk on, as they can be packed tight to create a solid and more or less flat surface suitable for easy walking.
 Decomposed granite and crushed rock are other common choices.

-Spread 4” of gravel evenly on top of the landscaping fabric covering the entire path area.
-Use a bow rake to spread and smooth out the gravel as you go.
-Use a tamper to tamp the gravel down along the entire path surface to help pack and level it.
+Spread 4” of gravel or rock evenly on top of the landscaping fabric covering the entire path area.
+Use a bow rake to spread and smooth out the gravel or rock as you go.
+Use a tamper to tamp the gravel or rock down along the entire path surface to help pack and level it.

-Fill your wheelbarrow with gravel for easy transport along the path.
-You can use a shovel to scoop gravel into the excavated area before spreading it.
+Fill your wheelbarrow with gravel or rock for easy transport along the path.
+You can use a shovel to scoop gravel or rock into the excavated area before spreading it.

 Great Job!
-You’ve created an attractive and functional gravel path for traversing your landscape.
+You’ve created attractive and functional gravel or rock path for traversing your landscape.